nrichers/supabase/apps/community-docs/README.md

 `community-docs` is a proof-of-concept Next.js app that aggregates getting-started content from public repositories in the `supabase-community` GitHub organization.

-The generated MDX files live in `apps/community-docs/content/<repo>/`.
+The generated MDX files temporarily live in `apps/community-docs/content/<repo>/` until they can be moved to the supabase-community organization.
 The app reads those files, groups them by `category` frontmatter, and renders a searchable homepage plus one project page per resource.

 ## Local development